sonyadriko/Simple-Additive-Weighting-for-Nutritional-Quality-Improvement-Aid-Decision-Support-System/README.md

   <li>MySQL: Used for storing data related to nutritional aid packages, criteria, and weights.</li>
   <li>HTML/CSS/JavaScript: Used for developing the user interface.</li>
 </ul>
+<h2>Contribution</h2>
+Contributions are welcome!
+Please open an issue for discussion or submit a pull request for improvements or new features.
+<h2>License</h2>
+This project is licensed under the MIT License - see the LICENSE file for details.